Study abroad opportunities

 For information on future programs:

 Professor John Freeman leads a two-week documentary photojournalism trip to Berlin each summer.
 Students earn three credits in JOU4930 Special Topics.
 An online magazine with Soundslides projects is posted live from Berlin, and a book of the projects is produced.
+As of Dec.
+8, 2014, there were five openings.
 More information →